Mircoxi/ao3-scraper/README.md

 The script only scrapes basic stats, to remain completely unopinionated on what's important, or how to present it.
 See below for the metrics exposed!

+Your login details are only ever used for the login endpoint on AO3.
+Please feel free to verify this in the script.

 ## Running it

 This can be run in one of two ways - with Docker, or standalone.
 In either case, a Prometheus metrics endpoint is exposed, so you'll need Prometheus, and probaly Grafana if you want to make the results look pretty.